ngol0/advanced-DL-learning/README.md

   *Specific Tasks:* Use transfer learning with the pre-trained model **MobileNet-V2** to train a new model.
 Dataset: Caltech Birds - 2010 dataset.

-  *Resutls:* iou score greater than 0.5 for 49.20% of the images.
+  *Resutls:* IOU score greater than 0.5 for 49.20% of the images.

 * #### Object Detection:
   *Main Objective:* Retrain **RetinaNet** to spot Zombies using just 5 training images.